Red Light Therapy for Horses: 7 Things to Know

 3. Common Conditions Treated with Red Light Therapy

-Laminitis & Arthritis
+Laminitis & Arthritis Support in Horses

 Red and near-infrared light reduces inflammation and stimulates blood flow in the hooves and joints, making it an excellent adjunct treatment for laminitis and arthritis.
 Horses with chronic joint stiffness or degenerative conditions often show improved mobility and comfort after consistent therapy sessions.

-Soft Tissue Injuries
+Soft Tissue and Tendon Injuries in Horses

 Tendon and ligament injuries, common in sport and racehorses, heal more efficiently when red light therapy is added to the recovery plan.
 It accelerates tissue regeneration and reduces scar tissue formation, helping horses return to work faster and with less re-injury risk.

-Saddle Soreness & Back Pain
+Saddle Soreness and Back Pain in Horses

 Back soreness from ill-fitting tack, repetitive training, or compensation from limb injuries can be eased with red light therapy.
 By increasing circulation to the back and topline, it relaxes muscle tension and supports spinal health.

-Post-Surgery Recovery
+Post-Surgery Recovery and Rehabilitation Support

 After surgery, red light therapy helps minimize inflammation, speeds up incision healing, and reduces discomfort, all of which promote a smoother, less stressful recovery process.